CMYK Files Can Render Inaccurate Colors When Viewed in Web Browsers

 Adobe Defaults to Exporting CMYK JPEG Files

 Adobe appears to export CMYK JPEG files (instead of RGB JPEG files) by default from Illustrator, InDesign and other apps when the main file is set up as a CMYK project, in order to more accurately preserve the colors.
 This can be quite confusing since few people realize this is possible, and most everyone assumes that JPEG files only contain RGB color data.
-In fact, only in the last 3-4 years did most image applications (aside from professional photo and graphic design tools) and operating systems support CMYK JPEG files.
+In fact, only in recent years did most image applications (aside from professional photo and graphic design tools) and operating systems support CMYK JPEG files.